pantaluna/esp32_mosfet_fan_using_lib/README.md

-Note: you can omit one of the 2 peripherals (LED, fan) to make it simpler.
+Note: you can omit one of the 2 peripherals (LED / fan) to make it simpler.